2024 United States presidential election in Utah: Analysis

 A Mountain West state, Utah has not been won by a Democratic presidential candidate since Lyndon B. Johnson did in his 1964 landslide and is a strongly red state, a trait vastly owed to the state's conservative Mormon base.
-While the state has voted considerably less Republican in more recent presidential elections than it did during the 1970s, 1980s, 2000s, and early 2010s, Utah remains a GOP stronghold at both the federal and state levels.
+While the state has voted considerably less Republican than before 2016, Utah remains a GOP stronghold at both the federal and state levels.
 Utah stayed strongly red in other races, with Republican John Curtis winning by 31% in the concurrent 2024 U.S. Senate election in Utah, greatly outperforming Trump.

 While Trump won the state handily, Utah had the second-smallest shift to the right in the nation in 2024 after Washington state.
 Trump improved his margin by just over 1%, compared to the national rightward swing of 6%.
 Despite Trump's improved margin from 2020, Utah was the only state where Harris won a higher percentage of the vote than Biden in 2020, and it was the highest percentage of the vote won by a Democrat in Utah since Johnson's 1964 victory.
+Utah was also one of only six states where Harris received more raw votes than Biden in 2020.
+(Note: The other five states were Georgia, Maine, Nevada, North Carolina, and Wisconsin.)

 Democrat Kamala Harris won the same three counties that Joe Biden did in 2020: Salt Lake, home to the state capital and largest city Salt Lake City; Summit, home to a handful of ski resorts and SLC suburbs; and Grand, home to Moab and nearby Arches National Park.
-Trump became the first Republican to win the White House without carrying Grand County since William McKinley in 1900.
+17 out of Utah's 29 counties also shifted to Harris compared to 2020.